quickemu-project/quickemu/docs/quickemu.1.md

 EXAMPLES
 ========

-**quickemu --vm ubuntu-mate-impish.conf**
+**quickemu --vm ubuntu-mate-21.10-.conf**
-:   Launches the VM specified in the file *ubuntu-mate-impish.conf*
+:   Launches the VM specified in the file *ubuntu-mate-21.10-.conf*

 Introduction
 ------------